 3. Arranging the interview.

 Often, a disabled person may not be confident to tell a potential employer about a disability.
 This may be due to fear of rejection, discrimination or that they simply do not see it as relevant.
 Similarly an employer may not know to ask.
 I would suggest that the employer takes ownership of this.
-There is nothing worse than a candidate turning up for an interview and finding that they cannot access the building, that there is no hearing loop or that there is a computer provision test and there person has dyslexia.
+There is nothing worse than a candidate turning up for an interview and finding that they cannot access the building, that there is no hearing loop or that there is a computer provision test for a person who requires assistive technology.

 However, asking if somebody is disabled would not be appropriate.
 An appropriate alternative to this would be: